The Huntington Admission and Membership

 Yelp

 On a hot summer day, I visited The Huntington for the first time with family.
 It got hot around noon, so I decided to spend time in the art galleries and cafe.
-There's so many flowers, plants, and art to see and learn about.
+There are so many flowers, plants, and art to see and learn about.
 I'd definitely want to visit again during a cooler day to get some more photos of the flowers here.
 I didn't even get to visit the Chinese Garden, so I'd want to see that when I come back.
 I took most of my photos at the Rose Garden.
 The climbing roses were so interesting, and there was some shade that allowed for better lighting during the bright late morning.
 I think it would be nice visiting closer to sunset since I prefer the lighting for my camera during that time.
 I eventually made my way to the Herb Garden and met two nice docents.
 One lady said I could rub on the Thai basil leaves and smell them.
 The scent reminded me of the basil from pho restaurants.
 Then, another docent named Jane taught me about deadheading.
 Her work cutting stems and flowers caught my interest.
 She mentioned how she used to be teacher, and I appreciated the passion she put into sharing her knowledge with me.
 The Mabel Orientation Gallery was very interesting because they had a model of the Pacific Electric Railway Company's "Red Car."
 Pacific Electric connected greater Los Angeles with a streetcar transit system running on steel tracks.
 As someone who uses public transit a lot, it was fascinating to see how this railway became the precursor for today's rail lines in Southern California.
 I appreciated learning how many of Metro's rights-of-way use the routes of the original Pacific Electric lines.
 Henry Huntington's ownership of the Pacific Electric Railway definitely gave me a clue as to how he amassed the wealth needed to build his estate in San Marino.
 The European art gallery was once the mansion of Henry and Arabella Huntington.
 Seeing the mansion's amazing size, lavish interior, and staircase window looking out to the gardens made me think of how only a few elites gained so much prosperity during the Gilded Age.

 google avatar